-Fisher (1930) provides a thorough presentation of the interaction of real interest rates and inflation and their effects on nominal interest rates.
-He argues that nominal interest rates compensate investors not only for the time value of money, but also for the erosion of purchasing power that results from inflation.
+Fisher [20] provides a thorough presentation of the interaction of real interest rates and inflation and their effects on nominal interest rates.
+He argues that nominal interest rates compensate investors not only for the time value of money but also for the erosion of purchasing power that results from inflation.
 In the model presented here, the underlying movements in inflation and real interest rates generate the process for nominal interest rates.
 If bonds are priced using expectations of inflation and real interest rates until the bond's maturity, then nominal interest rates are implied by combining the term structure of inflation and the term structure of real interest rates.
-Therefore:
+Therefore, where i refers to nominal interest rates and the superscripts on the bond prices correspond to the underlying stochastic variables.

-$$P^{i}(t,T) = P^{r}(t,T) \times P^{q}(t,T)$$ (3.15)
+$$P^{i}(t,T) = P^{r}(t,T) \cdot P^{q}(t,T), \qquad (3.15)$$